rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 1 passing (123ms)
 {{< /highlight >}}

-If your output is erroneous, add console logs to your tests and application to figure out what went wrong.
-Another option taking the query from the axios request and putting it into GraphQL playground.
-Maybe there you will get an error which helps you to get things right.
+If your output is erroneous, the console logs may help you figure out what went wrong.
+Another option is to take the query from the axios request and put it into GraphQL Playground.
+The error reporting in Playground might make it easier to find problems.

-That's it for your first E2E test against a GraphQL server.
-Let's add another one which uses the same API.
-Only then you see how useful it is to extract the API layer as reusable functions.
+That's your first E2E test against a GraphQL server.
+The next one uses the same API, and you can see how useful it is to extract the API layer as reusable functions.
 In your *src/tests/user.spec.js* file add another test:

 {{< highlight javascript "hl_lines=17 18 19 20 21 22 23 24 25 26 27" >}}
 import { expect } from 'chai';